 TennEra, LLC, a wholly owned for-profit subsidiary of the University of Tennessee Research Foundation, was formed in 2008.
 The subsidiary provides a vehicle to leverage state and federal funding with private research and development investments, strategic partnerships and collaborations to further research, economic development, and clean energy objectives.
-The subsidiary owns a demonstration scale cellulosic ethanol biorefinery in Vonore, Tennessee that is being leased to Genera Energy, Inc. to produce high quality agricultural fibers and compostable products.
+The subsidiary owns a demonstration scale cellulosic ethanol biorefinery in Vonore, Tennessee that is being leased to produce high quality agricultural fibers and compostable products.
+As of June 30, 2024, TennEra had total assets of \$8.4 million and total revenue of \$626 thousand for the year then ended.

 Cherokee Farm Development Corporation (CFDC), a wholly owned nonprofit subsidiary of the University of Tennessee Research Foundation, was formed on October 19, 2011.
 The management of the property, activities, and affairs of CFDC is vested in its board of directors.
 The board is composed of 9 voting directors.
-As of June 30, 2023, CFDC had total assets of \$1.9 million and total revenue of \$1.1 million for the year then ended.
+As of June 30, 2024, CFDC had total assets of \$2.4 million and total revenue of \$1.6 million for the year then ended.

 Cherokee Farm Properties, Inc. (CFPI), a wholly owned for-profit subsidiary of Cherokee Farm Development Corporation (CFDC), was formed on May 28, 2014.
 The management of the property, activities, and affairs of CFPI is vested in its directors.
 The board is composed of two voting directors.
-As of June 30, 2023, CFPI had total assets of \$1.3 million and total revenue of \$70 thousand for the year then ended.
+As of June 30, 2024, CFPI had total assets of \$0.9 million and total revenue of \$138 thousand for the year then ended.

 Collaborative Composite Solutions Corporation (CCS), a nonprofit subsidiary of the University of Tennessee Research Foundation, CCS's sole corporate member, was formed on August 1, 2014, and renamed as CCS on July 28, 2015.
 The subsidiary's primary purpose is coordinating and supporting all activities proposed to meet the intent and requirements of the Department of Energy's funding opportunity announcement DE-FOA-000977.
 These activities include, selecting, sponsoring, and auditing research and development projects that increase energy efficiency, decrease greenhouse gas emissions, and aid economic development in the United States.
 The management of the property, activities, and affairs of CCS is vested in its board of directors.
-At June 30, 2023, there are currently five voting directors.
-As of June 30, 2023, CCS had total assets of \$4 million and total revenue of \$9.6 million for the year then ended.
-C3 Innovate, Inc. (C3I), a wholly owned for-profit subsidiary of CCS, was formed on May 19, 2023.
+At June 30, 2024, there are four voting directors.
+As of June 30, 2024, CCS had total assets of \$4 million and total revenue of \$12.9 million for the year then ended.

+C3 Innovate, Inc. (C3I), a wholly owned for-profit subsidiary of CCS, was formed on May 19, 2022.
 The subsidiary provides a vehicle to carry out commercial activities.
 The management of C3I is vested in its board of directors.
 The board shall be composed of at least 3 but not more than 7 directors.
-As of June 30, 2023, the board had

-3 voting directors.
-C3I had no assets or revenue as of June 30, 2023.
+As of June 30, 2024, the board had 3 voting directors.
+C3I had no assets or revenue as of June 30, 2024.